Obarun/66/doc/frontend.md

 This section is *optional*.

-It will only have an effect when the service is a `module` type.
+It will only have an effect when the service is a `module` type—see the section [Module service creation](module-service.html).

 You can use the `@I` string as key field.
 It will be replaced by the `module` name as you do for instantiated service before applying the regex section.